 Great excitement surrounded the great man’s Thistle debut, against high-flying Third Lanark and Sandy contributed the first goal in a creditable draw.

 The following week, however, McMahon’s non appearance (against Hearts) was only part of an afternoon of disappointments provided by Thistle, reported the Daily Record.
 No explanation was forthcoming, and he played the next two games – descriped as skilful but slow.
 However, over the next few weeks, despite being selected, match reports reported further McMahon non-appearances, and eventually the Thistle committee stopped picking him, settling on Sam Kennedy as their preferred centre forward.

 The mystery of his non-appearances was unexplained by the newspapers but it can be assumed that the injury problems that cut his Celtic career short were preventing him from turning out for Thistle.

-Sandy remained with Thistle, and made occasional appearances, until the end of the season, when he retired from playing football again.
+Sandy remained with Thistle, and made five appearances, until the end of the season, when he retired from playing football again.

 A few years later Sandy owned a pub called ‘The Duke’ in Great Eastern Road (now the Gallowgate).
 The Duke was one of his nicknames, derived from the French President Patrice de Mac-Mahon, duc de Magenta.
 Jimmy McMenemy later owned the same pub.